Crayon On Concrete Or Brick? - Here's How To Remove It

 The liquid will get down deeper into the pores, and the scrub brush will do a good job of scraping away all the loosened crayon.

-already crumbling this method won't work well for you, because of its fragile nature.
-You could try less harsh brushing, or scrubbing instead with a soft toothbrush
+You could try less harsh brushing, or scrubbing instead with a soft toothbrush to be gentler.

 Once you have gotten most of the crayon off the brick or concrete spray the cleaner on again, and then wipe it away with a soft cloth.
 This will help remove the colored cleaner/crayon mixture that formed while scrubbing.